MattSegal/swarm-infra/README.md

 ### Database:

 Postgres is installed on the host server.
 Each service has its own database.
-Backups are taken daily and stored in S3.

 To acces psql